jla497/MUD/README.md

 ### Actions Supported
 - say
 - move
-- attack (attacj player by indicating shortDesc)
+- attack (attack player by indicating shortDesc)
 - look (at the room)